If you or a woman you know is suffering with uterine fibroids, Emerson Hospital can help.

 UFE is a non-surgical, minimally invasive procedure that blocks blood flow to fibroids in the uterus.

 During UFE, you are lightly sedated.
 Using x-ray guidance, an interventional radiologist uses a slender, flexible catheter to inject small particles (tiny, coated microspheres) into the uterine arteries that supply blood to your fibroids and uterus.
 This blocks the fibroid blood vessels, which starves the fibroids, causing them to shrink and die.

-UFE is an outpatient procedure, performed in the Emerson Interventional Radiology Suite.
-It does not require cuts in the skin, and most women recover in less than a week.
+UFE is an outpatient procedure, performed in the Emerson Interventional Radiology Suite at the Yeatts Radiology Center.
+It doesn’t require any incisions in the skin, and most women recover in less than a week.

 How effective is UFE?

 Endorsed by the American Congress of Obstetricians and Gynecologists for treatment of fibroids, UFE has shown an 85% to 95% success rate.

 UFE is an effective treatment option for about two-thirds of women with fibroids that are causing symptoms.
 Women who are not candidates for UFE include those whose fibroids aren’t causing symptoms, those whose fibroids are on a thin stalk (which can be determined with an imaging test), and those who wish to become pregnant.